CumulusNetworks/docs/content/cumulus-linux-55/System-Configuration/Date-and-Time/SyncE.md

 ### Priority

 You can set the priority for the clock source.
 The lowest priority is 1 and the the highest priority is 256.
-If two clock sources has the same priority, the switch uses the lowest clock source.
+If two clock sources have the same priority, the switch uses the lowest clock source.

 The following example command sets the priority to 256: